 3) You don’t have boundaries or you don’t respect their boundaries.

-The most common form of abuse in relationships is a boundary violation.
+The most common form of abuse in relationships and one of the major signs you are the toxic partner in a relationship is a boundary violation.

 “Boundary systems are invisible and symbolic “force fields” that have three purposes: (1) to keep people from coming into our space and abusing us, (2) to keep us from going into the space of others and abusing them, and (3) to give each of us a way to embody our sense of “who we are.” – Facing Codependence, Pia Mellody